Holic101/hyperliquid-dca-bot/DEPLOYMENT.md

 After=network.target

 [Service]
-# Replace 'your_user' with your actual username
+# Replace 'your_user' with your actual username (e.g., 'root' or 'ubuntu')
 User=your_user
 Group=your_user

 # Replace 'your_user' with your actual username in the path
 WorkingDirectory=/home/your_user/hyperliquid-dca-bot
-ExecStart=/home/your_user/hyperliquid-dca-bot/.venv/bin/streamlit run /home/your_user/hyperliquid-dca-bot/hyperliquid_dca_bot.py --server.port 8501 --server.headless true
+ExecStart=/home/your_user/hyperliquid-dca-bot/.venv/bin/streamlit run /home/your_user/hyperliquid-dca-bot/hyperliquid_dca_bot.py --server.port 8501 --server.headless true --server.address=0.0.0.0

 Restart=always
 RestartSec=3